eventflow/Documentation/Documentation/EventUpgrade.rst

 Example - removing a damaged event
 ----------------------------------

-To remove an event, simply check and only return the event if its no the event you want to remove.
+To remove an event, simply check and only return the event if its not the event you want to remove.

 .. code-block:: c#